All Episodes

 The Democrats know it.

-They show up at the Supreme Court tonight to protest everything Trump is doing, and the public address microphone doesn't work, and they reduced the singing This Land is Our Land.
+They show up at the Supreme Court last night to protest everything Trump is doing and the public address microphone doesn't work and they reduce to singing this land is our land, which nobody could hear anyway.

-Now you might well, how were we able to hear it?
+Now, you might, well, how were we able to hear it?

-Well, there were other media people there, and their microphones were working, but the PA microphone wasn't working.
+Well, there were other media people there and their microphones were working, but the PA microphone wasn't working.

 And Pelosi, I'll guarantee you, by the way, that when that thing ended last night, some heads rolled.